 Q: I have BEen CHARGED WITH a VIOLATION(s) OF my COLLEGE/UNIVERSITY DISCIPLINARY conduct CODE OR ACADEMIC honor CODE. what do I do?

 Don’t panic!
-But also don’t wait to consult an experienced student defense attorney and Title IX attorney who deals with alleged conduct code violations on a regular basis.
+If you are in Rhode Island or any other state, don’t wait to consult an experienced student defense attorney and Title IX advisor who deals with alleged conduct code violations on a regular basis in Rhode Island and nationwide.
 It’s very important to get out in front of the case against you.
 Lack of proper preparation could result in sanctions including loss of student housing, suspension or dismissal/expulsion.
 The consequences affecting your future can be just as serious as a criminal conviction.

 If you are accused of conduct violations that are also criminal violations like rape, sexual assault, violations related to drugs and alcohol, fraud or assault and battery, do NOT talk about your case with campus police or law enforcement of any kind.
 Your statements will be used against you.
 You shouldn't share with friends or other students either.
 It’s best not to talk about your case with anyone other than your student defense lawyer, parents and family.

 Q. ARE ALL STUDENT CONDUCT PROCESSES THE SAME?

 Every school’s academic integrity code, student conduct code and Title IX policies and procedures are different.
 For example, private Colleges and Universities in Rhode Island and nationwide, DO NOT have to provide students with Due Process.
 In contrast, publicly funded “state schools” like the University of Rhode Island, MUST provide fundamental Due Process rights.